NVIDIA/aistore/README.md

 <img src="images/dfc-overview-mp.png" alt="DFC overview" width="448">

+Provided storage services include [end-to-end checksumming](#checksumming), object versioning, Reed-Solomon based [erasure coding](#erasure-coding), health monitoring and recovery, and [local mirroring](#local-mirroring).
+I/O load balancing is also supported - at the time of this writing it requires "mirrored" buckets (that is, buckets configured for local replication).

-Users connect to proxies and execute RESTful operations.
-All proxies (aka gateways) are identical as far as supported API that includes documented-below control and data planes.
+All inter- and intra-cluster networking is HTTP/1.1 based.
+Users can connect to proxies and execute RESTful operations.
+All clustered proxies (gateways) are identical as far as supported API that in turn includes documented-below control and data planes.
 Data moves **directly** between HTTP(S) clients and storage targets with no metadata servers and no extra-processing in-between.
-The distribution of objects is defined by a two-dimensional very fast consistent-hashing technique whereby objects get, first, distributed across all clustered targets, and, second, across local disks of each target.
+Distribution of data in the cluster is organized as a (lightning fast) two-dimensional consistent-hash, whereby objects, first, get distributed across all storage targets and, second, local disks of each target.
 Specialized-type software that we call [extended action](#extended-actions-xactions) maintains balanced distribution of the stored content in presence of servers joining or leaving the cluster.

 ## Table of Contents
 - [Prerequisites](#prerequisites)